About USC Gould

 - CENTER FOR LAW, HISTORY AND CULTURE (CLHC)

 - CENTER FOR TRANSNATIONAL LAW AND BUSINESS (CTLB)

 - SAKS INSTITUTE FOR MENTAL HEALTH LAW, POLICY, AND ETHICS

-Misa Shimotsu-Kim is Assistant Dean for the Graduate & International Programs Office.
+Misa Shimotsu-Kim is Associate Dean and Dean of Students for Graduate and International Programs.
 Shimotsu-Kim manages the operations of our residential LLM Program, as well as our graduate and international degree and non-degree programs.
 Shimotsu-Kim joined the Law School in 2004, after receiving her BA in Human Development from the UC San Diego and a Master's degree in Postsecondary Administration in Student Affairs from USC’s Rossier School of Education.
 Prior to the law school, she managed an English Language Program for the Office of International Services at USC and she also spent a year in Nagoya, Japan teaching English.

 FACULTY IN THE NEWS

 Thomas Lenz was quoted by Annenberg Media about the United Automobile Workers union ready to go on strike.
 "Strikes affect the livelihoods of those who choose to stop working.
 To the extent those persons aren’t earning money to spend that means stores, restaurants, and other businesses might not be as busy.
 If a strike lasts a long time bills might not get paid as easily, if at all," Lenz wrote.

 “Guns, Mass Incarceration, and Bipartisan Reform: Beyond Vicious Circle and Social Polarization,” 55 Arizona State Law Journal 239 (2023).